To avoid a disappointing cucumber crop you have to make sure the female flowers on your plant are being pollinated.

 For the proper development of the cucumber to occur there needs to be a sufficient amount of seeds within it that have been fertilized.

-Without this, you’re likely to see cucumber plant growing problems.
-And sometimes the cucumber is aborted or grows to be deformed.
+Without this, you’re likely to see cucumber growth issues.
+Sometimes the cucumber is aborted or grows to be deformed.

-If you’re having problems with the pollination of your cucumber plants you can help the process by doing it yourself.
+If you’re having problems with the pollination of your cucumber plants you can help the process by pollinating the female flowers yourself.
+Fortunately, hand pollination is easy:

-- Repeat this for each female flower on your plant.
+3. Repeat this process to transfer pollen from the male flowers to each female flower on your plant.

 Encouraging Natural Pollination